-District business may be conducted at either the district gathering/symposium or the district meeting at the Annual Meeting of Members as deemed necessary by the delegate, or at both.
-Recognizing that the district gathering/symposium is the primary place to conduct district business, if a sufficient number of members are present it may be conducted at either the district gathering or during the HSA Annual Meeting of Members.
+Recognizing that the district gathering is the primary place to conduct district business, it may be conducted at either the district gathering or during the HSA Annual Meeting of Members.
 The delegate may decide if both meetings are necessary.
-If a sufficient number of members are present during the HSA Annual Meeting of Members, then business of a time-sensitive nature may be addressed at that meeting of district members.
+If a sufficient number of members are present during the HSA Annual Meeting of Members, then business of a time sensitive nature may be addressed at that meeting of district members.